-Salleri is a small Himalayan Region town that serves as the headquarters of Solukhumbu District.
-It is everything you would imagine from the Everest mountain region: beautiful landscapes, hillsides dotted with villages, a lively weekend bazaar, a Tibetan refugee camp, and many spectacular Buddhist monasteries.
+In Salleri you can teach in Schools, teach English in a monastery, work in a Health Clinic or work in Construction.
+Salleri is a small Himalayan Region town that serves as the headquarters of the Solukhumbu District.
+It is everything you would imagine from the Everest mountain region: beautiful landscapes, hillsides dotted with villages, a lively weekend bazaar, a Tibetan camp, and many spectacular Buddhist monasteries.
 Recently a road has been connected with Salleri and regular jeep services operate from Kathmandu, taking about 10 hours.
-The nearest airstrip is at Phaplu, about 20mins uphill walk from Salleri.
+The nearest airstrip is at Phaplu, about a 20 minutes uphill walk from Salleri.

-Accommodations & foods are in simple lodgings at the local host family with a shared bathroom with pit toilet, but will have running water.
+Accommodation & food are in simple lodgings at the local host family with a shared bathroom, squad toilet, but will have running water.
 There is now also basic internet in the town too.

-Garma is a small village in the Salleri area, which is 2162 metres above sea level.
+In Garma, you can teach in schools, work at a Health Clinic or work in Construction.
+Garma is a small village in the Himalayan area, which is 2162 meters above sea level.
 If you are looking for remote mountain life then this is your best choice.
 You will be far from modern services and amenities, but the experience of living with the Sherpa people will be a once in a lifetime opportunity.
 Many volunteers love the isolation and peace of the mountain lifestyle and do short trips to get closer views of Mount Everest (8,848m), Lhotse (8,501m) and Ama Dablam (6,556m).